Slpbcn6/biotic-hardware/README.md

 # Biotic Hardware Synthesis: A Computational Framework for Bio-Inspired ELF Resonant Architectures

-This project presents a **computational and exploratory framework** for modeling Biotic Hardware Architectures using lumped-element network representations.
-The system investigates possible functional correspondences between morphological structures (derived from MS 408 / Voynich Manuscript) and abstract electromagnetic network models, with a focus on Extremely Low Frequency (ELF) regimes and Schumann-resonance-scale dynamics.
+This repository implements a generative morpho-topological simulation model, not a physical system model.
+It presents a **computational and exploratory framework** for modeling Biotic Hardware Architectures using lumped-element network representations, in which morphological structures (derived from MS 408 / Voynich Manuscript) are treated as generative inputs for abstract electromagnetic network modeling in Extremely Low Frequency (ELF) regimes and Schumann-resonance-scale dynamics.

-The framework does **not assume physical implementation of biological electromagnetic systems**, but instead explores whether complex morphological datasets can be used as a **generative structural source for network-based simulation models**.
+The framework is strictly interpretative: it does **not assume physical implementation of biological electromagnetic systems**, but instead investigates whether complex morphological datasets can function as a **generative structural substrate for network-based simulation models**.

 ---